harmonoid/harmonoid/README.md

 ###### :arrow_down: Android users can download pre-compiled APK here: [Download](https://github.com/alexmercerind/harmonoid/releases/download/v0.0.1%2B2/harmonoid-v0.0.1+2-pre-release.apk) (Changelog: [v0.0.1+2-pre-release](https://github.com/alexmercerind/harmonoid/releases/tag/v0.0.1%2B2))
 ###### NOTE: You might see a dialog "Your phone and personal data are more vulnerable to attack by unknown apps." when installing this app.
 But let me tell you that, this app is safe as you are seeing the code in this repository & secondly the app will not ask for any of your device permissions at all (not even storage).
 So, you are safe.
 Still, it is your choice.

-## :warning: THIS IS JUST A PRE-RELEASE

-THE CURRENT PRE-RELEASE OF APP IS JUST TO HAVE BASIC FEATURES, LIKE FREE MUSIC DOWNLOAD, OFFLINE PLAYBACK & USER INTERFACE.
-YOU CAN LOOK AT TEMPORARILY INCLUDED [CURRENTLY ADDED](#zap-currently-added) SECTION OF README, FOR THE SENSE OF PROGRESS.
-MANY FEATURES, THAT AN IDEAL MUSIC APP HAS, ARE STILL MISSING.
-YOU CAN CONTRIBUTE, IF YOU WANT TO.
-THE UI SHOULD BE SMOOTH BUT, YOU CAN ENCOUNTER DOWNLOAD RELATED BUGS RARELY AT THE MOMENT & I'M TRYING TO FIX THEM. **PLEASE** :star: STAR THE REPOSITORY TO SUPPORT THE PROJECT.
-IF YOU FEEL CONFUSED WHEN USING THE APP, THEN YOU CAN TAKE HELP FROM THE [FAQ](#grey_question-FAQ).

-You can open issues if you get confused in the UI of app & request features too!

 ## :camera: The Fluid Experience